 Before I started blogging, I used to have really bad anxiety.
-I was in my last year as an undergrad, I had to juggle school with work and socializing, and I let toxic people stay in my life.
+During my last year as an undergrad, I juggled between school, work, and socializing, and I let toxic people stay in my life.
 Those toxic relationships and my lack of self-esteem worsened my anxiety.
 It would get so bad, it took a toll on my mental and physical health.
 My heartbeat would race and I couldn’t stay still.
 My mind would race, imagining unlikely scenarios, and often jumping to conclusions.
 I hardly wanted to eat and I lost 10-15 pounds.
 It would get so out of control, all I could do was just break down and cry myself to sleep.
 I often preferred to sleep than be awake because it was the only time I wasn’t thinking or feeling anything.

-But I finally realized I had to do something about my anxiety in order to be a healthier, self-loving person.
+In order to become a healthier, self-loving person, I had to do something about my anxiety.
 I started meal prepping and eating smaller portions more often.
-I got a gym membership.
-I started attending yoga classes.
-I started journaling and blogging again.
+For my physical health, I got a gym membership and I started attending yoga classes.
+For my emotional health, I started journaling and blogging again.
 I stopped giving toxic people my time of day.
-I stopped caring about what people thought or said about me.
-I even started seeing a therapist at my university.
-Basically, I put myself first and made it a priority to take care of my mental health.
+On top of that, I stopped caring about what people thought or said about me.
+And for my mental health, I started seeing a therapist at my university.
+Basically, I put myself first and made it a priority to take care of my wellbeing.

-I used to be embarrassed about expressing my emotions and asking for help.
+Previously, I was embarrassed about expressing my emotions and asking for help.
 I thought it was a sign of weakness but it’s actually a sign of strength.
 Mental health is a serious topic that needs to be discussed more often.
-No one should ever be embarrassed to talk about their mental health and state.
+No one should ever be embarrassed to talk about their mental health.
 If you ever feel like you’re alone and hopeless, know that you’re not.
 There are plenty of mental health resources to help you, even if you can’t afford a therapist.

-Co-occurring disorders that often come with mental health disorders are not talked about enough.
+Disorders that often co-occur with mental health disorders are not talked about enough.
 These co-occurring disorders could be drug addiction and substance abuse, among other things.
 Believe it or not, substance abuse also entails alcohol use.
-According to DrugRehab.com, “Of the 23 million Americans struggling with addiction, nearly 14 million also suffer from some form of mental illness, either stemming from or leading to substance abuse.”
+According to DrugRehab.com, “Of the 23 million Americans struggling with addiction, nearly 14 million also suffer from some form of mental illness, either stemming from or leading to substance abuse.“

 For more information about mental illness and co-occurring disorders such as substance abuse, please check out DrugRehab.com.
 Their site goes into further detail about the symptoms, causes, and treatment of mental disorders and drug use.